robweber/omni-epd/README.md

 ### Advanced EPD Control

-There are scenarios where additional post-processing needs to be done for a particular display.
+There are scenarios where additional post-processing needs to be done for a particular project, or a particular display.
 An example of this might be to rotate the display 180 degrees to account for how the physical hardware is mounted.
-Another might be adjusting the contrast or brightness of a particular image.
-These are modifications that are specific to a video or display.
-These can be applied by use of a ini file instead of having to modify code or allow for options via implementing scripts.
+Another might be always mirroring an image due to how a project is being mounted.
+These are modifications that are specific to a video or display and can be applied by use of a ini file instead of having to modify code or allow for options via implementing scripts.

-A file, name ```vsmp-epd.ini```, must exist in the root directory where the calling script is run.
+Two types of __ini__ files can be used in these situations.
+A global file, named ```vsmp-epd.ini```, or a device specific file; which is the device name from the table below with a ```ini``` suffix.
+These must exist in the root directory where the calling script is run.
 This is the directory given by the ```os.getcwd()``` method call.
 Valid options for this file are listed below.
 These will be applied on top of any processing done to the passed in image object.
-For example, if the implementing script is already modifying the image object to rotate 90 degrees, adding a rotate command will rotate any additional X degrees.
+For example, if the implementing script is already modifying the image object to rotate 90 degrees, adding a rotate command will rotate an additional X degrees.
+For precedence device specific configurations trump any global configurations.

 ```
 # file shown with default values
 [Display]
 rotate=0  # rotate final image written to display by X degrees [0-360]
-flip_x = False  # flip image along x axis
+flip_horizontal = False  # flip image horizontally
-flip_y = False  # flip image along y axis
+flip_vertical = False  # flip image vertically

 [Image Enhancements]
 color=1  # adjust the color processing, use with caution as most EPDs are black/white only.
 See https://pillow.readthedocs.io/en/stable/reference/Image.html#PIL.Image.Image.convert